7: Student Support

 Computer security

 Any computer attached to a network is susceptible to attacks from viruses and spyware.
-IT Services provide free anti-virus and firewall software to help keep your computer safe.
+IDG provide guidance and links to free anti-virus software to help keep your computer safe.

 Open access areas